BetOnYou/apiist/README.md

 Also each transaction defines the name for the block of code and will be displayed in the output report.

-Now about `apiritif.put_into_thread_store(func_mode=True)`, this is test execution mode for apiritif.
+Now about `apiist.put_into_thread_store(func_mode=True)`, this is test execution mode for apiist.
 We can execute all of the transactions in test no matter what or stop after first failed transaction.
-This flag tells to apiritif "Stop execution if some transaction failed". `False` says "Run till the end in any case".
+This flag tells to apiist "Stop execution if some transaction failed". `False` says "Run till the end in any case".

 ##### Nose Flow Control